w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - An account B votes "Nay" with 5 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} with 2x
   conviction
-- An account C votes "Abstain" with 20 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}. (no conviction can be applied on "Abstain" votes)
+- An account C votes "Abstain" with 20 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}. (no conviction can be applied to "Abstain" votes)

 In this scenario, only 35 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} from the total active issuance participated in voting on the referendum.
 Now, let us calculate the Approval and Support values for that referendum.

-- Approval is calculated as (Aye') / (Aye' + Nay') where Aye' and Nay' are the votes after the conviction multiplier is applied.
-Hence, Approval = (10 x 4) / (10 x 4 + 5 x 2) = 40/50 which is
+- Approval is calculated as (Aye') / (Aye' + Nay’), where Aye' and Nay' are the votes after applying the conviction multiplier.
+Hence, Approval = (10 x 4) / (10 x 4 + 5 x 2) = 40/50 which is 80%.
-  80%.
 - Support is calculated as (Aye + Abstain) / (total active issuance), where "Aye" and "Abstain" are the votes without the conviction multiplier.
 Hence, Support = (10 + 20) / 100 which is 30%.

 :::info Nay votes are not counted towards Support

-Support is a measure of voters who turned out either in favor of the referenda and who consciously abstained from it.
+Support is a measure of voters who turned out either in favor of the referenda or consciously abstained from it.
 Support does not include _nay_ votes.
-This avoids edge situations where _nay_ votes could push a referendum into confirming state.
+This avoids edge situations where _nay_ votes could push a referendum into a confirming state.
 For example, imagine current approval is high (near 100%, way above the approval curve), and current support is just below the support curve.
 A _nay_ could bump support above the support curve but not reduce approval below the approval curve.
-Therefore someone voting against a proposal would make it pass.
+Therefore, someone voting against a proposal would make it pass.
 Hence, a decrease in % of current approval through new votes does not directly translate into increasing support because Support needs to consider _nay_ votes.